Dendritte Butte Oregon Rockhounding

 Over time, the cavity is filled with chalcedony and other minerals.
 This process forms beautiful crystals in various hues, often with dendritic patterns reflecting the original wood shape.

-When you visit, focus your rockhounding efforts on the northern side of the road (to your left as you approach).
-Be mindful of the South Fork Wilderness Study Area boundary on the right, where digging is prohibited.
+Be mindful of the South Fork Wilderness Study Area boundary on the opposite side of the road, where collecting and digging are prohibited.

 Dendritte Butte Oregon Rockhounding Limb Cast